CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 There are some differences though.
 Mine uses a much less compact instruction encoding, many less instructions, a single-layered microcode design, no interupts, different cons cell encoding, and a simplified bus model.
 So, you know, besides those.

-My design certainly feels like one of the niave designs that Sussman et al talk about in "LAMBDA: The Ultimate Opcode" before they describe their better design.
+My design certainly feels like one of the naive designs that Sussman et al talk about in "LAMBDA: The Ultimate Opcode" before they describe their better design.
 The lack of features, the obvious basic improvements.
-My microcode is hand-written and my chips hand-routed, and not even the output of an embeded DSL compiler.
+My microcode is hand-written and my chips hand-routed, and not even the output of an embedded DSL compiler.
 God, so lame.
 Oh well.

 This CPU implements a small subset of Scheme.